-Applicant's statement: None of the proposed lots will have an average depth less than 80 feet.
-See attached tentative subdivision plans for dimensional details.
+Applicant's statement: None of the proposed lots will have an average depth less than 80 feet or more than 2.5 times the average width.
+See attached tentative subdivision drawings for dimensional details.

 Staff Finding: Staff concurs with applicant statement.